-Learning about a culture's dances in the context of the culture can be an exciting experience for students.
-It is important that the study of cultural dance be approached as an exploration of something that exists in the lives of people today, and not just as an historical investigation.
+Have students learn about a culture's dances within the context of the culture.
+It is important that the study of cultural dances be approached as an exploration of something that exists in the lives of people today, and not just as an historical investigation.
 The teacher should also be aware that individual dances have their own meanings and purposes within cultural contexts.